Lmr213/Term5-TestMC/Week9/Readme.md

-### 2.At least one of the input csv files has no entry:
+### 2. At least one of the input csv files has no entry:

 check if one of them is an empty csv file (has no entry) the program will output the csv file which is exactly same as the non empty one and if both of them are empty, the output will also be an empty csv file.